RenpyRemix/auto-tint/README.md

-# auto-tint
+# Auto Tint

-Using matrixcolor to provide a smooth (over duration) tint of displayables
+Using Ren'Py 7.4 matrixcolor to provide a smooth (over duration) tint of displayables.